asift91/Manual_Migration/option1.md

     - Types of  Performance are Standard, Premium
     - Size(sku):  A single storage account can store up to 500 TB of data and like any other Azure service
     - Below are types of storage account types ARM template support.
         - NFS: A Network File System (NFS) allows remote hosts to mount file systems over a network and interact with those file systems as though they are mounted locally.
 This enables system administrators to consolidate resources onto centralized servers on the network.
-More information on NFS [click here](https://docs.microsoft.com/en-us/windows-server/storage/nfs/nfs-overview).
+More details on [NFS](https://docs.microsoft.com/en-us/windows-server/storage/nfs/nfs-overview).
         - GluserFS: It is an open source distributed file system that can scale out in building-block fashion to store multiple petabytes of data.
-More information on Gluster FS [click here](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/high-availability-guide-rhel-glusterfs).
+More details [Gluster FS](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/high-availability-guide-rhel-glusterfs).
-        - Azure Files: is the only public cloud file storage that delivers secure, Server Message Block (SMB) based, fully managed cloud file shares that can also be cached on-premises for performance and compatibility.
-More information on Azure Files [click here](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction).
+        - Azure Files: It is the only public cloud file storage that delivers secure, Server Message Block (SMB) based, fully managed cloud file shares that can also be cached on-premises for performance and compatibility.
+More details on [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction).
             - NFS and glusterFS:
                 - Replication is standard Locally-redundant storage (LRS)
                 - Type is Storage (general purpose v1)